IdleScV/Notes/sql/orm.md

-Object Relational Mapping (ORM) is the technique of accessing a relational database using an object-oriented programming language.
+Object Relational Mapping (ORM/Object-Relation Mapper) is the technique of accessing a relational database using an object-oriented programming language.
 Object Relational Mapping is a way for our Ruby programs to manage database data by "mapping" database tables to classes and instances of classes to rows in those tables.